 Short arm Machines

 This type of machine costs the least but is also the machine with the least throat space.
 Most are home sewing machines with a quilting capability.
 If you buy a home sewing machine with a quilting feature, expect to get a throat space of about 7 inches.
-If you buy a dedicated short arm quilting machine, you can get throat space of up to 12 inches.
+If you buy a dedicated short arm quilting machine, you can get a throat space of up to 12 inches.
 It is possible to complete quilts of all sizes on a short-arm quilting machine.
-However, this requires that you constantly reposition the material as you quilt.
+However, this requires that you continuously reposition the material as you quilt.

-Common features to Look For on The Best Quilting Machines
+Common Features to Look For on The Best Quilting Machines

 Standard features that you must have on any quilting machine include easy to swap needles and presser feet, stitch length adjuster, easy bobbin winding system, reverse sewing capability, and a strong motor that can withstand prolonged use.

 Additional features to look for in the best sewing machines for quilting include;

 - Needle up/down control with position memory.
 This means that you set the needle to always stop in the up or down position when you reach the end of a stitch.
 For quilters, you want the needle to always stop in the down position so you can turn the fabric without weakening your latest stitch.